Ecuador: Natural Landscape

 Geographic Regions

-The Galápagos Islands make up the fourth geographic region.
+The Galápagos Islands (Archipiélago de Colón), off of the country's west coast, can be considered a fourth geographic region.

 Topographic map of Ecuador